-Content and Manner Exception
+Manner Exception

-It will not be information blocking for an actor to limit the content of its response to a request to access, exchange, or use EHI or the manner in which it fulfills a request to access, exchange, or use EHI, provided certain conditions are met.
+It will not be information blocking for an actor to limit the manner in which it fulfills a request to access, exchange, or use EHI, provided certain conditions are met.

-This exception provides clarity and flexibility to actors concerning the required content (i.e., scope of EHI) of an actor's response to a request to access, exchange, or use EHI and the manner in which the actor may fulfill the request.
+This exception provides clarity and flexibility to actors concerning the required manner in which the actor may fulfill the request.
 This exception supports innovation and competition by allowing actors to first attempt to reach and maintain market negotiated terms for the access, exchange, and, use of EHI.

+Key Condition of the Exception

-- Content Condition: Establishes the content an actor must provide in response to a request to access, exchange, or use EHI in order to satisfy the exception. - 1.
-Up to 24 months after the publication date of the Cures Act final rule, an actor must respond to a request to access, exchange, or use EHI with, at a minimum, the EHI identified by the data elements represented in the United States Core Data for Interoperability (USCDI) standard. - 2.
-On and after 24 months after the publication date of the Cures Act final rule, an actor must respond to a request to access, exchange, or use EHI with EHI as defined in § 171.102. - Manner Condition: Establishes the manner in which an actor must fulfill a request to access, exchange, or use EHI in order to satisfy this exception. - " An actor may need to fulfill a request in an alternative manner when the actor is: - Technically unable to fulfill the request in any manner requested; or - Cannot reach agreeable terms with the requestor to fulfill the request. - " If an actor fulfills a request in an alternative manner, such fulfillment must comply with the order of priority described in the manner condition and must satisfy the Fees Exception and Licensing Exception, as applicable.
+- Manner Exception: Establishes the manner in which an actor must fulfill a request to access, exchange, or use EHI in order to satisfy this exception. - An actor may need to fulfill a request in an alternative manner when the actor is: - Technically unable to fulfill the request in any manner requested; or - Cannot reach agreeable terms with the requestor to fulfill the request. - " If an actor fulfills a request in an alternative manner, such fulfillment must comply with the order of priority described in the Manner Exception and must satisfy the Fees Exception and Licensing Exception, as applicable.